Rays vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and Kyle Tucker hit the field against Yandy Diaz and the Tampa Bay Rays on Friday, in the first game of a three-game series at Minute Maid Park.
+Alex Bregman and the Houston Astros take on Brandon Lowe and the Tampa Bay Rays on Saturday at 7:15 PM ET, in the second of a three-game series at Minute Maid Park.

-The Rays are the favorite in this one, at -115, while the underdog Astros have -105 odds to upset.
-An 8.5-run total is listed in the contest.
+The Rays are +115 moneyline underdogs in this matchup with the favored Astros (-140).
+An 8.5-run over/under has been set in the matchup.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.